10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 If you opt to design a custom architecture, capture every key choice: folder layout, naming conventions, tooling, and any deviations from common patterns.
 A short explanation of why each decision was made helps future contributors understand the system quickly and avoids guesswork.

-*Keep this record where engineers will look first—typically in a /decisions/ directory inside the repository’s setup or onboarding documentation.
-Follow your organization’s standard documentation format so the notes remain consistent, searchable, and easy to maintain.*
+**Note:** Keep this record where engineers will look first—typically in a /decisions/ directory inside the repository's setup or onboarding documentation.
+Follow your organization's standard documentation format so the notes remain consistent, searchable, and easy to maintain.

 <h2 id="content-agnostic" class="anchor-heading">Assume You Know Nothing About the Content {% include Util/link_anchor anchor="content-agnostic" %}</h2>